thesimonverma/Sample-AzureBus/README.md

 # Sample-Queue
+Sample code for Azure storage queue.
+Sample code for sending and receiving async messages on azure service bus queue.
-Sample code for sending and receiving async messages on azure service bus.
+Sample code for sending and receiving async messages on azure service bus topics.